Most Famous Tennis Logos

 Logo Slazenger

 The British company has had a longstanding relationship with tennis.
 It earned a reputation as a reliable manufacturer, becoming the official ball supplier for the famous grass-court tournament, Wimbledon.
 Slazenger takes pride in having its balls fly across English lawns for over a century.
 The brand’s emblem features a panther leaping forward above the neatly drawn company name.
 The panther symbolizes athletes’ determination.
 The detailed animal graphic demonstrates the company’s commitment to providing high-quality products.
 A serif font adds elegance typical of the British style.
-The company is known in various sports, including cricket and golf, but tennis has been its primary focus, confirming the brand’s status as trusted by legends.
+The company is recognized in various sports, including cricket and golf, but tennis has been its primary focus, solidifying the brand’s reputation as trusted by legends.

 Joola